Benefits of Whole Prey

 Freshly caught wild game, must be frozen at -0.4°F (-18°C) or colder for a minimum of 3 weeks or more to ensure that any parasites or worms in the animal are properly killed to make fit for feeding.
 In addition, remove the animal's intestinal tracts as this is where the parasites and worms will reside.
 Be aware of safe feeding practices for wild game and avoid rodents or other animals that may have consumed poison.

 If you choose to skin & gut your whole prey, here is a video on how to skin & gut whole prey.

-It's vital to understand that a pet owner who chooses to feed whole prey is not doing it for their enjoyment but to allow their pets to eat as ancestrally as possible and gain all the benefits mentioned above.
-You do not have to feed whole prey to have a "complete & balanced" raw diet, but it is a great addition if you choose to do so.
+It's vital to understand that a pet owner who chooses to feed whole prey is not doing it for their enjoyment but to allow their pets to eat in an ancestral fashion.
+While whole prey is not required in a raw diet, it is a great addition.